Philippines–Taiwan relations: Other parts of the South China Sea

 An estimated US$3.37 trillion worth of global trade passes through the South China Sea annually, which accounts for a third of the global maritime trade, 80 percent of China's energy imports and 40 percent of its trade.
 Claimant states are interested in retaining or acquiring the rights to fishing stocks, the exploration and potential exploitation of crude oil and natural gas in the seabed, and the maritime security of important shipping lanes.

 Claims to the region were not seriously made until the 19th or the early 20th century.
 Taiwan occupies the largest feature, Taiping Island, in the Spratly chain, parts of which are also claimed by the Philippines.
 By the 1970s, both claimants had militarily occupied one or more of the islands.
 In 2015, the Philippines held eight outposts while Taiwan retained one.
 The Philippines and Vietnam were the most active in building artificial islands in the area before China's construction activity outpaced them.

-A 2016 arbitration tribunal, without determining the sovereignty of the islands, concluded that China lacks historical titles to the maritime areas and resources within the nine-dash line.
-The ruling was rejected by China and Taiwan.
+On 12 July 2016, the historical and internationally-binding South China Sea Arbitration, organized under the United Nations Convention on the Law of the Sea (UNCLOS), rejected certain forms of Chinese claims, notably the maritime claims of China, within the so-called nine-dash line, which the court effectively invalidated.
+It did not rule on matters of territorial sovereignty since that is not part of the court's scope.
+As of November 2023, 27 governments had called for the ruling to be respected, including the Philippines, the United States, Japan, South Korea, Vietnam, Indonesia, Malaysia, the United Kingdom, and France.
+It was rejected by eight governments, including China (PRC), Taiwan (ROC), and North Korea.